MridulS/gsoc-website-test/_projects/julia.md

   - Probabilistic Programming
 ---

-Projects for the Julia programming language
+Julia is a fast and user-friendly programming language for high-performance scientific computing.